libxsmm/libxsmm/documentation/cp2k.md

 * **CP2K_ELPA=0**: ELPA is not enabled by default (only on request via input file); same as non-Intel branch.
 * **CP2K_ELPA**=&lt;not-defined&gt;: requests ELPA-kernel according to CPUID (default with CP2K/Intel-branch).

-### Memory Allocation Wrapper
+## Memory Allocation

 Dynamic allocation of heap memory usually requires global book keeping eventually incurring overhead in shared-memory parallel regions of an application.
 For this case, specialized allocation strategies are available.
+To use such a strategy, memory allocation wrappers can be used to replace the default memory allocation at build-time or at runtime of an application.

-To use the malloc-proxy of Intel Threading Building Blocks (Intel TBB), use the `TBBMALLOC=1` key-value pair at build time of CP2K.
-Usually, Intel TBB is just available due to sourcing the Intel development tools (see TBBROOT environment variable).
-To use TCMALLOC as an alternative, set `TCMALLOCROOT` at build time of CP2K by pointing to TCMALLOC's installation path (configured per `./configure --enable-minimal --prefix=<TCMALLOCROOT>`).
+To use the malloc-proxy of the Intel Threading Building Blocks (Intel TBB), rely on the `TBBMALLOC=1` key-value pair at build-time of CP2K.
+Usually, Intel TBB is already available when sourcing the Intel development tools (one can check the TBBROOT environment variable).
+To use TCMALLOC as an alternative, set `TCMALLOCROOT` at build-time of CP2K by pointing to TCMALLOC's installation path (configured per `./configure --enable-minimal --prefix=<TCMALLOCROOT>`).